Ántero Flores Aráoz: Political positions

 Flores Aráoz holds conservative political positions, and although he was known as a pragmatist and a moderate christian democrat early in his political career, he eventually shifted to far right politics since his exit from the Christian People's Party in 2007.
 He also has been active in denouncing terrorism in Peru.

 Education

 Regarding education, Flores-Aráoz supported the low-quality and potentially fraudulent private universities that were closed by government regulators, stating they "deserve a second chance".
 In one exchange with a reporter in 2006 about discussing a free trade agreement with Peruvians that was reported by Página/12 as having "exposed his racism", he described voters as "llamas and vicuñas", stating "You can't ask them a technical issue.
 It's outrageous.
 You can't ask all citizens.
 Those who can't read and write, you're not going to ask that".

 Sexual rights

 The stances of Flores-Aráoz on sexual rights have been described as conservative.
 In 2016, he stated "I am absolutely against gay marriage", explaining that he believed "in what is natural, what God did".
-He also prosecuted dancer and model Leisy Suarez for taking photos of herself naked while sitting on the Peruvian flag.
+He also prosecuted dancer and model Leysi Suarez for taking photos of herself naked while sitting on the Peruvian flag.